Historic Tunstall: The Brownhills Murder (1797)

 John Lloyd (Part Three)

-A Whitley Bomber before it was fitted with Rolls Royce Merlin Engines
+The Whitley Bomber before it was fitted with Rolls Royce Merlin Engines.

 Realising that Germany was preparing for war, the government decided to modernise the Royal Air Force.
 It asked the aviation industry to build fast heavily armed monoplane fighter aircraft and long-range bombers to replace the air force’s old-fashioned biplanes.